 In 1972, Richard Kier and James Wright open a civil engineering and land surveying firm in the center of the Santa Clara Valley.
 As a two-man show working out of a machine shop in Santa Clara, Dick and Jim design improvements, prepare maps, complete field work, and provide construction staking services to support commercial land development and construction projects.
 Through their commitment to consistently preparing quality, constructible plans and their eagerness to go the extra mile for their clients, Dick and Jim begin to build a reputation for their new business.

 As the technology sector in the Valley begins to grow, the real estate development market in the region takes off, and the demand for quality civil engineering and land surveying services increases.
 Dick and Jim hire employees to take over operations in the field and eventually move out of the machine shop and into an office.
-They outgrow the office before the end of the decade and move their growing staff into a unit in a newly constructed complex on Scott Boulevard—that same building houses Kier & Wright’s Silicon Valley office today.
+Before the end of the decade, they outgrow the space and move their growing staff into a unit in a newly constructed complex on Scott Boulevard—that same building houses Kier & Wright’s Silicon Valley office today.

 During the 1980’s, Kier & Wright more than doubles its staff and by the end of the decade, opens its second office.